paritytech/capi/CONTRIBUTING.md

 :white_check_mark: &nbsp; Have one approving review

-:white_check_mark: &nbsp; Have the contributor(s) proud of their contribution
+:white_check_mark: &nbsp; Have the PR title follow [conventional commit](https://www.conventionalcommits.org/)

 **Ideally, a good pull request should:**

 :clock3: &nbsp; Take less than 15 minutes to review

-:open_book: &nbsp; Have a meaningful description (describes the problem being solved) and commit messages that clarify intent
+:open_book: &nbsp; Have a meaningful description (describes the problem being solved)

 :one: &nbsp; Introduce one feature or solve one bug at a time, for which an open issue already exists.
-In case of a project wide refactoring, a larger PR is to be expected, but the reviewer should be more carefully guided through it.
+In case of a project wide refactoring, a larger PR is to be expected, but the reviewer should be more carefully guided through it

 :jigsaw: &nbsp; Issues that seem too big for a PR that can be reviewed in 15 minutes or PRs that need to touch other issues should be discussed and probably split differently before starting any development